Conversation with Master Buddha and TMichael: Gay Marriage

 site de rencontres pour gay Master Buddha: It is difficult to separate religion from social, because religion is a social enterprise.
 This is why this subject is so impossible for some people to intellectually grasp.
 I will continue now to explain.

 Religion is a social enterprise, which means that humans have created religions and formed into social sects in order to propagate their religious beliefs and social tenets.

-aristocrat online casino australia Master Buddha: Please refer to other conversations we’ve had on the subject of truth and how it is convoluted with faith and a state of not knowing everything.
+dating for over 60s online Master Buddha: Please refer to other conversations we’ve had on the subject of truth and how it is convoluted with faith and a state of not knowing everything.
 Humans will posit truth on a great many things, but that doesn’t make it true.
 It is merely their belief in what is true.
 Let’s assume for a moment that religions were founded on direct expression of truth from God or Gods.
 Humans, as you suggest, interpret that and build on it to make it a social belief system.
 The filter applied is still of human origin, and therefore subject to the ignorance of humanity.

 For them the syllogism flows like this: